averyinterestingusername/IR-Spotify/README.md

 - Fill out the credentials.py file with
   - Your [Spotify details](https://developer.spotify.com/dashboard)
   - The GPIO pin you plugged your green wire into
-- Upload your files to your Raspberry Pi (USB stick, file sharing, email... whatever suits you best)
+- Upload your files to your Raspberry Pi (USB stick, ssh, file sharing, email... whatever suits you best)

 ### Running the program